 Where on the spectrum of loyalty and betrayal does song begin?
 And where does it end?
 I think each writer has to decide this over and over.

-Odili Donald Odita’s forthcoming oral history interview, conducted by Ugochukwu-Smooth C. Nzewi, will be published online later this summer as a part of BOMB’s Oral History Project.
+Odili Donald Odita’s forthcoming oral history interview, conducted by Ugochukwu-Smooth C. Nzewi, will be published online as a part of BOMB’s Oral History Project.
 In the following excerpt, Odita recounts his migration with his parents from Nigeria at the start of the Biafran War, and the deep influence his father, a professor of African art, had on his growth as an artist.
 Both Odita and Nzewi are Igbo, and they use this cultural background, alongside their American experience, to decipher and articulate a unique position in the West.

 —Stephanie E. Goodalle,